MisterAlex95/leaderboard/README.md

 ### How to setup without docker

-We will need differents tools : redis, node and npm (or yarn).
+We will need differents tools : redis, node, npm (or yarn) and pm2.

 ## Redis